Our four committees meet in public and aim to be open and accessible and engage local people in decision-making.

 1. Finance and General Purpose (F&GP) Committee

-Chair: Michela Capozzi; Members: Gordon Godfrey, Mark Somervail, Jon Clarke
+Chair: Michela Capozzi; Members: Mark Somervail (Vice Chair), Lyndsey Abercromby, Gordon Godfrey, Neil Pocock.

-By November each year, we submit proposals to the full NPC about how these funds should be earmarked for future spending.
+Every six months we submit proposals to the full council regarding how these funds should be earmarked for future projects.

 2. Planning Committee